World Wildlife Ranger Day

 I had the opportunity during my zoology studies to spend a day with the African Conservation Center Scouts.
 After reading about the ACC Scouts and trying to imagine what a typical day must be like for them, the experience of walking along side them felt surreal.
 Yet there I was boots on the ground ready to search.
 After a brief introduction and a reminder to remain vigilant in the open bush we began to survey the area.

-The Scouts must rely on their finely honed observation skills to track down poacher activity and dismantle snares before an animal is caught.
+The Scouts must rely on their finely honed observation skills tracking down poacher activity and dismantling snares before an animal is caught.
 Animals caught in a poacher’s snare may die quickly but often the snared animal dies a long and painful death from infection or starvation.

-Both of the snares we found on our search were dismantled.
+We dismantled both snares we found on our search.
 I couldn’t help but think how overwhelming the search for snares must be for the ACC Scouts.
 Such a big problem over such a big space.
 But they are determined to save lives by dismantling one snare at a time.

 The Scouts were kind enough to take a photo of me holding one of the snares we found that day.